Dialogue

 First off, college is expensive, but student debt is not a punishment.
 A college degree is an investment, and it tends to pay off.
 Second, student loan forgiveness isn’t unfair simply because others had to tough it out to repay or avoid student debt.
 It’s unfair because the students and families who toughed it out believed that loans must be paid back.

 They played by the rule Pay your debts.
-That fair and just rule is trampled if borrowers, regardless of need or merit, are freed from the obligation to pay their debts.
+That fair and just rule is trampled if borrowers, regardless of need or merit, are freed from the obligation to pay theirs.

 Recent generations of borrowers believed that college pays you back with interest.
-They played by the rule Learn more, earn more, own more.
+They played by the rule Learn, earn, own.
 That rule is being broken.
 Although college grads still tend to make more than high school grads, a lot of them don’t have much more.
 College costs and consumer prices have doubled since 1990.
 Home prices have jumped more than 60%.
 And yet the median family income for college degree holders has barely budged.

 Instead, their median wealth has shrunk.
 Look at people born in the 1980s–older millennials–with bachelor’s degrees.
-Unless they’re white, they tend to be no wealthier compared to nongrads.
-Meanwhile, baby boomers with bachelor’s degrees have double or more the household net worth of boomers with no bachelor’s.
+Unless they’re white, they tend to be no wealthier than nongrads.
+Meanwhile, baby boomers with bachelor’s degrees have double or more the household net worth of boomers without.

 College grads are still better off, even if they’d prefer to widen the wealth gap.
 Higher earnings bring a higher quality of life.

-Exactly.
 College grads are more likely to be employed.
 They’re more likely to have health insurance.
 They’re less likely to use the social safety net.
-They’re less likely to go bankrupt despite their debts, which, incidentally, aren’t just from student loans.
+And they’re less likely to go bankrupt despite their debts, which, incidentally, aren’t just from student loans.
 Older millennials with college degrees are more likely to carry various consumer debt–credit cards, home loans, auto loans.
 Should those debts be forgiven, too?

 Auto loans have been piling up about as quickly as student loans.
 In fact, in 2022 total auto debt, at over $1.5 trillion, basically caught up to total student debt.
-So, by your logic, Whitney …
+So, by your logic …

 Forgiveness isn’t justified solely by the size of the debt.
-Federal student loans are meant to make higher education, a wellspring of civic and economic vitality, more accessible.
-But for decades college has gotten less and less affordable.
+Higher education is a wellspring of civic and economic vitality.
+Federal student loans were supposed to make it more accessible, but for decades college has gotten less and less affordable.

 People just trying to better their lives through education have suffered.
 Leading up to the pandemic, a third of bankruptcies were fueled by student debt, which generally can’t be discharged.
 When the pandemic hit, about 1 in 5 federal borrowers were in default.